seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 The issue is embracement: Ajax, farewell.

 **AJAX**
-If I might in entreaties find success---
+If I might in entreaties find success--
-As seld I have the chance---I would desire
+As seld I have the chance--I would desire
 My famous cousin to our Grecian tents.

 **HECTOR**